 - You’ve got a kinked line set or a refrigerant leak.
+Self-explanatory!

 - The line set is easily accessible and wouldn’t be too costly to replace.
-Short-run line sets at ground level fit the bill here.
+Short-run line sets at a ground level fit the bill here.
 If your indoor unit is in your crawlspace, this might be you.

 So, sometimes you have to get a new line set (numbers 1, 2, and 3 above).
 Other times, it’s just really easy and affordable to replace (number 4), so you might as well.